 PROG 110 Introduction to Programming • 5 Cr.

 Students learn object oriented programming techniques using the current software development tools and a .NET programming language.
 Students design procedures and write computer instructions to solve business problems, learn procedural programming, develop graphical user interfaces in Windows and work with events and objects.
-Fulfills the quantitative or symbolic reasoning course requirements for non-business majors at BC.
-Prerequisite: Placement by assessment into MATH& 141 OR MATH 099 with a C- or better or the equivalent course from another college.
-Placement by assessment into ENGL& 101 or completion of ENGL 092 or 093 with a C- or better and college level reading.
+Prerequisite: Placement by assessment into MATH& 141 or completion of MATH 099 with a C or better, or the equivalent course from another college.
+Placement by assessment into ENGL& 101, or completion of ENGL 092 or 093 with a C or better.